Skip to main content

 Double football position

 In the early days, it's easier to feed in a bed or on a big sofa.
 Position yourself in the middle with plenty of cushions around you.
-This will help to support your back and to lift up your babies if needed.
+This helps to support your back and to lift up your babies if needed.

 Whatever position you choose, make sure you are able to rest during your busy breastfeeding schedule.